-Cirera and Nhate (2007) estimated a model including monthly data on consumer prices, import prices, the Metical/Rand exchange rate, border taxes, transport costs and markups.
+Moreover, Cirera and Nhate (2007) estimated a model including monthly data on consumer prices, import prices, Metical/Rand exchange rate, border taxes, transport costs and markups.
 The sample covered the 2000-2005 period and included 25 agricultural and light processed products.
-They found that the pass-through from import prices to consumer prices was low (0.2 per cent on average) while the pass-through from the exchange rate to domestic prices was high (between 50 and 70 per cent, depending on the model specification).
+They find that the pass-through from import prices to consumer prices is low (0.2 per cent on average) while the pass-through from exchange rate to domestic prices is high (between 50 and 70 per cent depending on the model specification).

-Despite differences in model specification and econometric methodology (cointegration versus single equation), both Omar and Cirera and Nhate report similar results pointing to a higher exchange rate pass-through in Mozambique.
-Taken together, the results suggest that the benefits of a flexible exchange rate regime may be limited (Coricelli et. al. 2004)66 and monetary policy cannot be conducted independently without concerns about the exchange rate, making inflation targeting relatively harder to implement (Choudhri and Hakura 1998).
+It is interesting to note that despite differences in model specification and econometric methodology (cointegration versus single equation), both Omar and Cirera and Nhate report similar results pointing to a higher exchange rate pass-through in Mozambique.
+Taken together, the results suggest that the benefits of a flexible exchange rate regime may be limited (Coricelli et. al. 2004)4 and monetary policy cannot be conducted independently without concerns about the exchange rate, making inflation targeting relatively harder to implement (Choudhri and Hakura 1998).